ReactJS: Taking a Look at useEffect Hook’s Execution.

 Documentation mentions that by using this hook, we tell react that your component needs to do something after the it is done rendering.

-hook in the component (that has done rendering).
-If any of the entry in the dependency array has changed, thecallback
+IMPORTANT: After the component is done rendering, it checks each useEffect hook sequentially in order which they are written.
+Going through each useEffect hook in the component (that has done rendering).
+If any of the entry in the dependency array has changed, the callback associated with it/passed to it is run.

 Following example sandbox demonstrates the execution of this hook.